foxjetstudios/tooltip-system/README.md

 Use it however you want.
 No credit required, but always appreciated.
 This repository is licensed under MIT license.
+See LICENSE for more details.

 Have fun building cool UI.